fankes/fankes/project-promote/README.md

 ## Developer is openly begging for food 👋

-Below are some of my open source projects, open source projects are not easy to maintain, if they are useful, please give me more stars or follow my
+I'm very sorry to take up your time, please allow me to recommend to you some open source projects that I carefully maintain.

+If you are interested in these projects and can give them some attention and support, I will be very grateful.

+I have been doing these small things for free for charity, I hope these projects can be useful to you.

+If you find them useful, you might as well give the project a star or follow my GitHub account.

-GitHub account, thank you very much for your support!
+Thank you very much for your support!

 My GitHub account, [click here to view](https://github.com/fankes).

-The content below is divided into sections and should take approximately 15-30 seconds to read.
+The following content is divided into `Developer Related`, `Xposed Module Related`, `More Projects`, `Contacts` sections, and the reading time is about 15-30 seconds.

-> Developer Related
+## Developer Related

 Dependency libraries to help developers.

-> Xposed Module Related

-Gadgets that extend functionality for Android devices.

-> More Projects

-Some more of my open source projects uncategorized.

-## Developer Related

 ### SweetDependency